 1. Vitamin D

 2. 5-HTPSerotonin is a critical neurotransmitter to keep our mood, memory, & many other biochemical functions performing at a high level.
 All you have to do is look at the spikes in Effexor and Prozac sales in the last decade to see how many people are affected by mood disorders.
-As always, I will stand on my soap box for a moment to remind ourselves that it is important to always understand what is at the root cause of one’s symptoms rather than merely suppressing the symptoms until we feel better.
+Itis important to always understand what is at the root cause of one’s symptoms rather than merely suppressing the symptoms until we feel better.
 Would you take the ‘check engine’ light bulb out of the car if it went off?
 Not likely – however we do this to our ‘engines’ everyday.
 5-HTP acts as a powerful precursor to serotonin production.
-Dosing for SAD is between 300-600 mg’s per day.
 As always, check with your primary health care provider before starting any treatment protocol.

 5. Light TherapyAs the main trigger for SAD is diminished exposure to the sun, direct sunshine is the most preferred form of natural light therapy.
 However, there are many who gain significant symptomatic relief from various light therapy treatments during the darker months.
 During light therapy, patients are exposed to bright light early in the morning in an attempt to reduce the secretion of melatonin and stimulate a more natural waking cycle.
 There are many fantastic light therapy devices available today, many of which are inexpensive and well made.
 Studies of patients with SAD indicate that bright light therapy in the morning produces greater therapeutic effect than evening light.
 Aim to get 30 to 45 minutes of direct exposure to the light source.